Ztifitz/Final-Project/README.md

  + Which machine learning model has better accuracy using the same dataset?
  + Are the results in the models enough information to make investment decisions?

- + EXTRA:How much do emotions on Twitter and news headlines affect a stock's price?
+ + EXTRA: How much do emotions on Twitter and news headlines affect a stock's price?

 ## Machine Learning Model